Each page of the XWiki is stored in xwiki.xml as an XML file which is

 and copy/paste the content to save it.
 However, XWiki store each saved version

-multiple instances and that’s where the <contentUpdateDate>
+multiple instances and that’s where the <contentUpdateDate> will help us.

 Step 4.1 - Search a multiline pattern